Magro28/llm_agents_detective_game/README.md

 After a while Sherlock will end the investigation and announces the murderer

 ## Issues
-* Sherlock seems to confuse names afer a while
+* Sherlock seems to confuse names sometimes because of a lack of memory
 * Sherlock seems sometimes to blame a complete outstander as the murderer
 * The game master creates a broken case

 ## Examples
-Look at the md files for different examples
+Look at the md files for different examples (results_agents.md etc.)

 ### Cold War Agents